top of page

 Example balance exercise progression

-Here is a simple static balance sequence to start with, depending on what would constitute a moderate challenge for you.
+Here is a simple static balance sequence to start with, depending on what would constitute a safe challenge for you.
 These can be done at your kitchen sink!
 Hold the position(s) for as long as you safely can, working up to 30 seconds, 45 seconds, or 1 minute.
-Feel free to start by holding on lightly or using a “fingertip grip” and work up to not having to hold on.
+Feel free to start by holding on lightly or using a 'fingertip grip' and work up to not having to hold on.

 Add other challenges Once you are able to hold for 30 seconds on most of these, start adding in challenges like placing your arms across your chest, making other arm movements, turning your head side to side, or passing a medicine ball back and forth with someone else.